MCP serverTools

 When NOT to use

-• For checking what's installed in the project — use inspectIntegration
+• For project-installed state — use inspectIntegration

 Parameters